Plain Township, Franklin County, Ohio: Name and history

 Statewide, other Plain Townships are located in Stark, Wayne, and Wood counties.

 Plain Township was organized in 1810.

+In 1815-1816, Plain Township was reduced to its present size of about 20,000 squares acres.

+In 1967, a new Post Office was built by Gene and Louse Mayer and leased to the State.

 In 1970 Plain Township stretched 5 by 5 mi, with the only exception to its being a full 25 sqmi being the fairly small town of New Albany.
 The south-central part of the township has since mainly become part of New Albany, while the southwest has been annexed by Columbus.

+In the 1990s, the fire department became a full-time professional department, in 1997, the new Plain Township was built at 9500 Johnstown Road.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
-Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
+Vacancies in the fiscal officer ship or on the board of trustees are filled by the remaining trustees.